Cruise Advice For the Best Florence & Pisa Port Day

 Distance to Major Cities

-While the port sits in Livorno, the main attractions are much farther away.
-Pisa takes about 30 minutes by train or car, while Florence takes around 90 minutes.
-Because of this, time management becomes the most important part of your day.
+While the ship docks in Livorno, many of Tuscany’s most famous sights are located much farther inland.
+Some destinations can be reached in about 30 minutes by train or car, while others may take closer to 90 minutes.
+Because of this, careful time management becomes one of the most important parts of your day.

 Pre-Booking Is Key